Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 - Register page where users can create an account to keep the shipping address saved and to view order histories
 - Login page where users can log in to the page
 - Profile page where users can see the personal details and order histories
-- Logout function that users can safely log out the website and takes users back to home page
+- Logout function that users can safely log out the website and takes users back to the home page
 - Product Management pages (admin only) where admin can add, edit, and delete products

 ### Structure Plane

 — **Front-end** —

-The website consists of below core `HTML` pages and have some `CSS` and `JavaScript`
+The website consists of below core `HTML` pages and has some `CSS` and `JavaScript`

 - **Home** (`index.html`)<br>
 The main page of the website.
 There is a logo, search function, navigation to *Group of Categories & Categories*, *Register* & *Login* and *Shopping Cart* pages, a hero image with Shop Now button.
 There are icons of popular brands that users can click and view the products of the brand.
-There is a section of "Why Eagle Golf?" which provides a few reasons of buying products with the shop.
-There is a footer with a form to subscribe to newsletter and some social icons. **The same header and footer are used accross all html files*
+There is a section of "Why Eagle Golf?" which provides a few reasons for buying products with the shop.
+There is a footer with a form to subscribe to newsletter and some social icons. **The same header and footer are used across all html files*

 - **Products** (`products.html`, `products/<category_name>.html`)<br>
-The pages where users can see products by group of categories & category and have an access to product details page.
+The pages where users can see products by a group of categories & category and have an access to the product details page.

 - **Product Details** (`product/<product_id>.html`)<br>
 The pages where users can see product details, with an option to select criteria (e.g. size) and add it in shopping cart.

 - **Shopping Cart** (`shopping_cart.html`)<br>
 The page where users can view all the selected products and details.
-Users can adjust quantity and there is an option to remove products.
-There is a button link to checkout page for the final step of shopping.
+Users can adjust the quantity and there is an option to remove products.
+There is a button link to a checkout page for the final step of shopping.

 - **Checkout** (`checkout.html`)<br>
 The page where users can process the purchase.
 Strip, which is a secured platform for credit card payment, is used on the website for processing payments.

 - **Checkout Success** (`checkout_success.html`)<br>
-The confirmation page where users is lead to when the payment process is successfully completed.
+The confirmation page where users are lead to when the payment process is successfully completed.
 Users can see the order number, shipping address, product details.
 This page is accessible for registered users from Profile.

 - **Register** (`register.html`)<br>
 The page where users can create an account to save their personal details for next shopping and keep their purchase histories.
-A form with built-in function is created with Django Allauth package.
+A form with a built-in function is created with Django Allauth package.

 - **Login** (`login.html`)<br>
-The page where users can login the website and access to Profile page to see the personal details and purchase histories.
-A form with built-in function is created with Django Allauth package.
+The page where users can log in the website and access to Profile page to see the personal details and purchase histories.
+A form with a built-in function is created with Django Allauth package.

 - **Profile** (`profile.html`)<br>
 The page where users can see personal details and purchase histories.

 - **Add Products** (`add_products.html`)<br>
-The page where only *Admin* has an access and add a new product on the website.
+The page where only *Admin* has access and add a new product on the website.

 - **Edit Products** (`edit_products.html`)<br>
-The page where only *Admin* has an access and edit products.
+The page where only *Admin* has access and edit products.

 - **Page 404** (`page_404.html`)<br>
-The error page that appears when the page is not found and where users are led to Home page safely.
+The error page that appears when the page is not found and where users are led to the Home page safely.

 - **Base Template** (`base.html`)<br>
-The `html` template document that has core components of html and is used among other html files.
+The `html` template document has core components of html and is used among other html files.

 - **Admin** (`/admin`)<br>
 The admin panel, which can be created with Django project, where Admin can take control of products and other data